allanvc/mRpostman/README.md

 ```

 If you want to download the attachments of one or more messages, there
-are two ways of doing that as well.
+are also two ways of doing that.

 1)  Using the `get_attachments()` method: